 Fort Wayne, IN 46818

 Hilger Family Farm is dedicated to wholesome family entertainment and selling quality produce and plants.
 From their homemade cookies to their variety of seeds for your garden, this home- based business will be sure to please anyone who visits.
-Monday through Saturday, 10 am to 6 pm.
+Monday through Saturday, 10 am to 6 pm and Sunday 11 am to 5pm through October.